Elorts/Guess-Game/README.md

 # Guess-Game
-This Python code generates questions from the internet by using APIs and lets user guess the answers.
+This Python code generates questions from the internet by using APIs and lets user guess answers.